🫐 Raspberry at a Glance

 - ✅ Helps regulate blood sugar levels — low glycemic index, diabetes-friendly

-- ✅ Anti-inflammatory properties reduce chronic inflammation
+- ✅ Anti-inflammatory properties reduce chronic inflammation throughout the body

 - ✅ Rich in anthocyanins — protect brain health and cognitive function